 A year after his solo debut “‘Homework’ Machine,” Zild’s sophomore record seems like a 180-degree turn from the former’s poppy, chiptune sounds.
 While the first came to grips with isolation in childlike tones, “Huminga” accepts it as well as the loss attached alongside.

 Released on Apr.
 8, the 10-track album—which Zild calls “100 percent human” and “all about a person’s life in 2021”—laments loss in every sense of the word.
-Title track and opener “Huminga” takes the world’s chaos into account, allowing its listener to accept sadness and to feel feelings.
+Title track and opener “Huminga” takes the world’s chaos into account, allowing listeners to accept sadness and to feel feelings.
 It’s a stark reminder and the foundation that previews how the rest of the record deals with mourning.

 “Huminga” shifts into “Apat,” noted by its distinctive drumming throughout the song.
 It’s almost upbeat, but the lyrics say otherwise, which speak about estranged friendships and the inevitability of growing apart.
 “Bungantulog,” on the other hand, is a reality check about the darker side of daydreams, and how, at the end of it, the only one who can help yourself is you.

 Loss is the most palpable theme in “Paalam Mahal,” where the idea of sorrow almost shakes in both lines and wistful melody.
-It’s a confession to a loved one just as they’re on the brink of giving up to Death itself, punctuated by vital signs coming to a stop.
+It’s a confession to a loved one just as they’re on the brink of giving up to death itself, punctuated by vital signs coming to a stop.
 But at the same time, it begs for forgiveness in lines like “Pasensya na kung naiwan kang mag-isa.”

 If “Paalam Mahal” takes loss in literal form, “Kyusi” is its lovesick sibling, dreaming of simpler, long-lost days associated with coming of age.
 The next track “Hari” deviates from these when it’s more similar to a diss track, a tongue-in-cheek call-out to someone arrogant.